-EDU 765, 766 Internship Student Teaching
+EDU 765, 766 Internship Student Teaching Special Education 3 credits each

-Special Education

 This two-semester course is required for special education school interns in the Adelphi Internship Program.
 Students are observed in their classroom by both mentor teachers in the school and University supervisors.
 Students are required to attend weekly seminars in general and specific problems of teaching.